I am a Boston, MA portrait and event photographer who hardly gets his own photo taken by others.

 - There have been several occasions where he was lucky I never bothered to follow through with anything I was thinking, at the time.
 I knew where he slept, after all.

-- Shortly afterwards, I changed my mind about wishing my former step-dad dead.
+- Adam died young, unfortunately, and shortly afterwards, I changed my mind about wishing my former step-dad dead.
 Seriously, I no longer do and I actually wish for him to live a long life.
 A very long life.
+The longer without Adam, the better.

 - If it isn’t obvious, I am capable of very deep feelings.
 Love and hate.
 There’s a time and a place for all emotions since they’re very much a part of being human.